pragmaticslaboratory/fasow/README.md

   //...getters and setters
 }
 ```
-The `MetaEnvironmentConfig` establish the configuration of the simulation like the size of agents to create, the duration
+The `MetaEnvironment` establish the configuration of the simulation like the size of agents to create, the duration
 of the simulation, the SNS to use and the configuration of the agents to instantiate.

 ```typescript